TeamSOBITS/bag_handle_estimator/README.en.md

 The center of the handle of a paper bag is output as a "handle_point".
 Once detected, the TF of the location is always output.

-The start and stop of detection can be controlled by a service of type bool in execute_ctrl.
+The start and stop of detection can be controlled by a service of type RunCtrl in sobits_msgs.

 <!-- GETTING STARTED -->